Back

 • The product owner is involved throughout the entire software development process, providing feedback to guide the project’s direction.

-• Agile methodology recognizes that requirements and priorities may change during the project.
+• Agile software development methodology recognizes that requirements and priorities may change during the project.
 It allows adjustments to be made at the end of each iteration.

 • Incorporates testing and quality assurance throughout the development process, not just at the end.
 It helps fix bugs early and create quality software.